googleapis/google-api-nodejs-client/MIGRATING.md

 Now callbacks are specified in the second parameter and `.execute` is always implied.

-Old way to specify a callback:
+The `0.x.x` way to specify a callback:

 ``` js
 client.drive.files.get({ fileId: 'abc' }).execute(function(err, resp) {